Meira1427/MVCCRUDProject/README.md

 Once I learned that strategy, passing the param along the href path, I could use it to link up the pictures and input buttons not part of a form.

 ##Stumbling JUNIT
 This was not a test-driven project because I had trouble setting up my JUNIT tests.
-Just some dumb mistakes from copying over StateLab test files.